 Why Businesses Exercise Corporate Social Responsibility

 Businesses choose to participate in corporate social responsibility and philanthropy for many reasons—good and bad.
-While one company may have a genuine interest in renewable energy, another may be trying to improve its political position.
+While one company may have a genuine interest in the benefits of renewable energy, another may be trying to improve its political position.
 Listed below are the top reasons businesses engage in CSR initiatives.

 - Improve Public Image: Donating money or resources to a cause enables a company to show its values to its consumers, partners, and employees.
 This is great for building brand awareness and boosting public image.